 Opossums, raccoons, squirrels, box turtles, and other fruit-loving animals may eat the ripe fruits, and they no doubt disperse the seeds to new locations in their excrement.

 Some of the closest relatives of mayapple growing in Missouri are shrubs, including the introduced Japanese barberry (an ornamental that escapes cultivation) and two native barberries that are rarely encountered.
 Another Missouri member of the barberry family, blue cohosh (Caulophyllum thalictroides), is a perennial herb with blue, berrylike fruits scattered nearly statewide.
-None of these are likely to be confused with mayapple.
-Details of flower and fruit anatomy reflect plant genetic relationships better than leaves and stems.
+None of these will be confused with mayapple.
+Details of flower and fruit anatomy reflect plant genetic relationships better than leaves, stems, and growth habit.

 The only other species in genus Podophyllum occurs in east Asia.